MrPowers/code_quizzer/books/learn_javascript_logically/200_variables/300_variable_practice.md

 firstNumber + secondNumber // returns 9
 ```

-Strings can also be combined with the `+` operator and this is called string concatenation:
+Strings can also be combined with the `+` operator.
+This is called string concatenation:

 ```javascript
 "Bart" + " Simpson" // returns "Bart Simpson"